Ways to Give

-The College of Business Administration offers outstanding programs designed to compliment and extend our student's classroom experience.
+The College of Business offers outstanding programs designed to compliment and extend our student's classroom experience.
 Our programs create an amazing learning environment for students.

-The opportunities are here at the CBA: Scholarships provide access and support for students; pre-professional development readies students to succeed after graduation; ethical leadership training prepares students to successfully manage the real world challenges of business and service through student leadership organizations engage our students in the community.
+The opportunities are here at the COB: Scholarships provide access and support for students; pre-professional development readies students to succeed after graduation; ethical leadership training prepares students to successfully manage the real world challenges of business and service through student leadership organizations engage our students in the community.

 Your unrestricted annual gift helps: